hanshoglund/vitry/info/SPECIFICATION.md

-## Vitry
+# Vitry

-Vitry is a functional, structurally typed and highly adaptable programming language.
-It was designed to simplify construction and analysis of large and possibly complex data structures.
-It is a general purpose language, but it was concieved to be used primarily for artistic work, hence its emphasis on conciseness and flexibility.
+Vitry is a functional, structurally typed programming language.
+It was concieved to be used for representation and manipulation of music, but can also be used for general-purpose programming.
+Its original aims manifest in an emphasis on conciseness and flexibility.

-Vitry is highly modular and allow most parts of its syntax and semantics to be overloaded or extended by the user.
+Vitry allows most parts of its syntax and semantics to be overloaded or extended by the user.
+It combines static type checking with highly dynamic techinques such as predicate matching and first class patterns.

 ### Table of Contents